fsotoc/grtools/README.md

 Soto, F. A., Musgrave, R., Vucovich, L., & Ashby, F. G. (2015).
 General recognition theory with individual differences: A new method for examining perceptual and decisional interactions with an application to face perception. *Psychonomic Bulletin & Review, 22*(1), 88-111.

 Soto, F. A., Zheng, E., & Ashby, F. G. (2017).
 Testing separability and independence of perceptual dimensions with general recognition theory: A tutorial and new R package (grtools). *Frontiers in Psychology, 8*:696.

+Soto, F. A., Stewart, R. A., Hosseini, S., Hays, J., & Beevers, C. G. (2021).
+A computational account of the mechanisms underlying face perception biases in depression. *Journal of Abnormal Psychology, 130*(5), 443.

+Pournaghdali, A., Schwartz, B. L., Hays, J., & Soto, F. A. (2023).
+Sensitivity vs. awareness curve: A novel model-based analysis to uncover the processes underlying nonconscious perception. *Psychonomic Bulletin & Review, 30*(2), 553-563.